Dpl., Dr. phil., Habilitation, FRHistS

 Basic reading skills in Russian (once high-level proficiency) and French (3rd language in school).

 1. History and Politics of Latin America, especially Brazil and River Plate, from the late 18th to the 20th cc.

 2. History of Ideas in Latin America and beyond, especially the impact of liberalism, positivism, and (neo-) populism on state and nation-building.

 3. History of Education in Latin America/social policy analysis

 Apart from the books and articles listed on this webpage, Professor Hentschke has published more than 35 book reviews, several printed conference reports, some longer interviews with Brazilian broadsheet papers (in part reprinted on the internet), many journalistic articles, and research reports for DFG and AHRB.

 Jens R Hentschke has started research for a new project on frontier modernization in late 19th/early 20th cc.
 Latin America.
 A pilot, which is close to completion, will look into the normative ideas (liberalism, positivism, and Krausism) that shaped the transformation of Uruguay into the hemisphere's first welfare state democracy.
-Education was key in the (re-) construction of the nation which started with the 'Reforma Vareliana' in the 1870s.
+Education was key in the (re-) construction of the nation which began with the 'Reforma Vareliana' in the 1870s.
 What gives this project a pioneering character is its attempt at placing Uruguay into the context of what Hugo Biagini calls South America's 'corridor of ideas' from Santiago de Chile via Buenos Aires and Montevideo to Porto Alegre.